marcotallone/deep-learning-project/README.md

 #### Attention U-Net

 The final model proposed for the segmentation task tries to incorporate in the U-Net architecture the **attention** mechanism typical of transformer models.
-The model, called `AttentionUNet`, is based on the paper [*Attention U-Net: Learning Where to Look for the Pancreas*](./papers/Attention-UNet.pdf) [TODO: Add reference] by *Oktay et al.*.
+The model, called `AttentionUNet`, is based on the paper [*Attention U-Net: Learning Where to Look for the Pancreas*](./papers/Attention-U-Nets.pdf) [<a href="#ref13">13</a>] by *Oktay et al.*.
 The model is schematically depicted in the figure below while the full implementation can be found in the [`attention_unet.py`](./models/attention_unet.py) script.

 ![Attention U-Net model](images/attention-unet-architecture.png)